160th Field Artillery Regiment (United States): History

-LTC William S. Key, newly discharged from the US Army following World War I was appointed Captain of Field Artillery in the Oklahoma Army National Guard.
-He was directed to organize a light artillery battery at Wewoka, Oklahoma.
-A 75mm battery was federally recognized as Battery A, 1st Oklahoma Field Artillery on July 28, 1920.
-Battery "A" became known as the "White Horse Battery" in recognition of the white horses used to tow the artillery pieces.
-On 18 July 1921, the 1st Oklahoma Field Artillery Regiment, consisting of a Regimental Headquarters and two firing battalions, incorporating the White Horse Battery and other subsequently established artillery units, was federally recognized.
+Lieutenant Colonel William S. Key, newly discharged from the U.S. Army following World War I, was appointed a captain of field artillery in the Oklahoma National Guard.
+He was directed to organize a light (75 mm) artillery battery at Wewoka, Oklahoma.
+Battery A was federally recognized as Battery A, 1st Oklahoma Field Artillery, on 28 July 1920.
+Battery A became known as the "White Horse Battery" in recognition of the white horses it used to tow its artillery pieces.
+On 18 July 1921, the 1st Oklahoma Field Artillery Regiment, consisting of a regimental headquarters and two firing battalions, incorporating the White Horse Battery and other subsequently established artillery units, was federally recognized.
+The 1st Oklahoma Field Artillery became the 160th Field Artillery Regiment on 10 October 1921, and was assigned to the 45th Infantry Division.
+The regiment converted from horse drawn to truck drawn on 2 August 1933.
+The regimental headquarters was relocated on 1 July 1929 to Tulsa, Oklahoma.
+The regiment conducted annual summer training at Fort Sill, Oklahoma.

-The 1st Oklahoma Field Artillery became the 160th Field Artillery Regiment in October 1921 with two battalions and would become one of the components of the 45th Infantry Division in 1923.
-The 160th Field Artillery Regiment was disbanded in 1940 when the division was "triangularized" and 1st Battalion became the 160th Field Artillery Battalion, while the 2nd Battalion was renamed the 171st Artillery Battalion.
+The 160th Field Artillery Regiment was disbanded in 1942 when the division was "triangularized" and 1st Battalion became the 160th Field Artillery Battalion, while the 2nd Battalion was renamed the 171st Artillery Battalion.
 The 160th FA saw action in both World War II and Korea.
 Thirty-six of its soldiers were killed during the Second World War.
 During World War II the 160th FA normally operated in support of the 179th Infantry Regiment and would support the 279th Infantry during the Korean War.